Higher emissions lead to more warming, which in turn leads to higher emissions

 Klassekampen, 24 July 2020

 I already mentioned permafrost, which is ground that is permanently frozen – sometimes for thousands of years.
 Most of it is located in Siberia.
-This frozen soil contains large amounts of carbon, mainly from old plant and animal remains that have been well preserved.
+This frozen soil contains immense amounts of carbon, mainly from old plant and animal remains that have been well preserved.
 So well in fact, that mammoths are found in the permafrost with their fur still perfectly attached.

 Siberia has been three to seven degrees warmer than normal since January

 The corona crisis has shown us that governments, despite being faced with major uncertainties, are able to enforce strict measures.
 Risks surrounding the new, unknown virus were minimized as much as possible following the precautionary principle.
-But in the climate crisis, governments act towards the opposite: It seems to be their aim to emit as much CO2 as possible in the vain hope that no tipping point will be crossed – even if it is unknown where that limit may be.
+But in the climate crisis, governments act towards the opposite: It seems to be their aim to emit as much CO2 as possible in the vain hope that no tipping point will be crossed – even if we don't know where that limit may be.
 In that regard, Siberia's symptoms should be seen as a serious warning: that it is high time to cure the patient, rather than to sicken her knowingly.

 This text originally appeared in Klassekampen on 24 July 2020